Fresh on Mondays

 Analysis

 I took everything down to sort it for this inventory.
 When I started nearly every square inch was covered.
-If you wanted to post something new it was hard to find space.
+In fact, if you wanted to post something new it was hard to find space.
+Taking a deeper look, I noticed that:

-Now that I have taken everything down the space feels much less chaotic, and also more alive.
+Now that I’ve taken everything down the space feels much less chaotic, and also more alive.
 I think displaying that much outdated, unconscious clutter so prominently was negatively affecting the energy of the space.
 How could it not?
-My filters had tagged most of it as irrelevant.
+My filters had tagged it as irrelevant, which most of it was.

 Suggested intervention